Erika no longer a tropical storm, loses steam over Cuba

 MIAMI Erika, a tropical storm that killed 20 people on the Caribbean island of Dominica and at least one person in Haiti, fell apart on Saturday over eastern Cuba, the U.S. National Hurricane Center said.

+"Erika has degenerated into a trough of low pressure," the Miami-based hurricane center said in a Saturday morning forecast advisory.

-Erika's maximum sustained winds had dropped to 35 mph (56 kph), just below the tropical storm threshold, the Miami-based hurricane center said in a Saturday forecast advisory.
+Erika's maximum sustained winds had dropped to 35 mph (56 kph), just below the tropical storm threshold.

-Still posing a threat of wind gusts and flooding in Cuba and Florida, the remnants of Erika were now expected to move over central Cuba, potentially providing welcome relief from a drought, before heading out into the Gulf of Mexico and skirting South Florida.
+Still posing a threat of wind gusts and flash floods, the remnants of Erika were now expected to move over central Cuba, potentially providing welcome relief from a drought, before heading out into the Gulf of Mexico and skirting South Florida.

 The NHC said the weather system could still regenerate into a tropical storm before reaching the northwest Florida Panhandle.